tigerfarm/arduino/Altair101/asm/programs/README.md

 pBootPlay.asm           00001111   Play MP3 files, halting between each.
 I sometimes use it when the machine boots.

-programList.asm         00000100   List programs on the LCD. opAddDemo.asm           00000101   ADD : Add content of address 1 and 3, and store the answer in address 64.
+programList.asm         00000100   List programs on the LCD. pAdiAddDemo.asm         00000101   ADD : Add content of address 1 and 3, and store the answer in address 64.
                         00001000   Jump program that turns on all data byte lights. opOutLcdOffOn.asm       00000001   LCD backlight on, or backlight off.
                         00000010   Jump program
 ````

+### Opcode Test Programs

 Test each opcode using various parameter types to study how to use the opcodes.
 Document the details to show what options work.